Fanteria/todotxt-tui/README.md

 The layout setting allows you to define a custom layout for the application using blocks `[]`.
 You can specify the orientation of the blocks as either `Direction: Vertical` or `Direction: Horizontal`, along with the size of each block as a percentage or value.
 Within these blocks, you can include various widgets, such as:

-- List: The main list of tasks.
+- `List`: The main list of tasks.
-- Preview: The task preview section.
+- `Preview`: The task preview section.
-- Done: The list of completed tasks.
+- `Done`: The list of completed tasks.
-- Projects: The list of projects.
+- `Projects`: The list of projects.
-- Contexts: The list of contexts.
+- `Contexts`: The list of contexts.
-- Hashtags: The list of hashtags.
+- `Hashtags`: The list of hashtags.

 Here's an example of a custom layout configuration: